Do you want to know how to make a cold call?

 Now, the two examples above are radically different calls.
 One’s the right way, one’s the wrong way.
 And these are just slight variations.

-For more on this stuff, get on my Phone Sales Mastery Program now.
+For more on this stuff, get on Cardone University now.

 Here is the structure of an outbound cold call for your script: